As an Amazon Associate I earn from qualifying purchases.

-This clean eating red lentil lemon rice makes a delicious side dish!
+This red lentil lemon rice makes a delicious side dish!

 Since going 100% plant-based, I’ve noticed a lot of changes in my body.
 How it feels, how it moves, and most importantly, how it digests the food I eat.
 Some of the changes are obvious, like clearer skin and 20 lbs. just melting away all by themselves.

 One of the things I uncovered was a need for iron.
-Apparently I’m anemic, so I have to make sure I’m getting iron-rich foods (along with a supplement).
+Apparently, I’m anemic, so I have to make sure I’m getting iron-rich foods (along with a supplement).
 And one of the benefits of eating iron-rich foods like lentils is that you can pair them with many other foods.
-In this case, I paired it with rice to create a “complete protein”.
-A dish with all 9 amino acids that does not contain any meat or animal products.
+In this case, I paired it with rice to create a “complete protein.”
+A dish with all nine amino acids that does not contain any meat or animal products.

 - Make sure your rice is nearly cooked when you add the lentils.
 At least most of the way softened (al dente).
 The lentils cook pretty fast and end up breaking down and hiding in the rice.
 But you want to be sure your rice gets fully cooked.

 - If you like parsley, don’t skimp on this garnish.
 It adds wonderful flavor.

 - 4 cups vegetable broth (plus extra if needed – see instructions)

 - 1 cup long grain brown rice

 - ½ cup red lentils (dry)

 - 2 tbsp. lemon juice